General Summer Camp Information

 Make home-grown music, songs, and musical instruments.
 Sing the song of the seed!
 Culminate the week with a “Pop Up Music Festival” created by the campers.

-Celebrate locally grown food by exploring small-scale, sustainable agriculture and the CSA model.
+Celebrate locally grown food by exploring small-scale, sustainable agriculture, and a gift economy.
 Experience the joy of growing food from farm field to plate.
-Harvest and prepare fresh snacks.
+Harvest and prepare farm fresh snacks.
 Learn the farmers favorite go-to recipes.
-Work with a local chef inspired by farm fresh ingredients.
 End the week with a camper-directed “Pop Up Restaurant” on the farm.

 Learn about and care for the animals of the farm and forest.
 Choose a mammal, reptile, amphibian, insect, bird, fish, or microorganism animal spirit guide, and explore how its gifts may change you.
 Make an animal mask, listen to animal stories from the many past and present cultural traditions of Kingston.
 Create a song, dance, costume, or sculpture.
 At Friday's Council of All Beings, share with the group your animal spirit and the work that it inspired.